 In February 2022, NewSun Energy LLC (NewSun) filed a petition for judicial review in the Marion County Circuit Court against the OPUC challenging the scoring methodology in the 2021 All-Source RFP.
 PGE joined in the case as an intervenor.
 NewSun also filed a motion to stay the 2021 All-Source RFP process, which the Court subsequently denied.
 The OPUC filed a motion to dismiss the case and PGE joined the OPUC's motion to dismiss.
 NewSun opposed the motion.
 In May 2022, the Court granted the motion to dismiss to which NewSun responded in June 2022 by filing a notice of appeal with the Court of Appeals of the State of Oregon.
-After receiving multiple extensions, NewSun filed its opening brief in the appeal in February 2023.
+After receiving multiple extensions, NewSun filed its opening brief in the appeal in February 2023 and PGE filed a response brief in June 2023.
+In August 2023, PGE filed a notice asking the Court to dismiss the case.
+That motion remains pending.
+Oral argument in this case occurred March 18, 2024.
+The parties await a decision from the Court.

-On October 28, 2022, NewSun filed a petition in Deschutes County Circuit Court seeking review of the OPUC order acknowledging, with conditions, PGE's 2021 All-Source RFP shortlist.
-PGE has intervened in this case and, on March 16, 2023, filed a motion to dismiss.
-PGE cannot predict the outcome of the NewSun proceedings or potential impact, if any.
+In October 2022, NewSun filed a petition in Deschutes County Circuit Court seeking review of the OPUC order acknowledging, with conditions, PGE's 2021 All-Source RFP shortlist.
+PGE intervened in this case and, in March 2023, filed a motion to dismiss.
+In September 2023, the judge granted PGE's motion to dismiss.
+In November 2023, NewSun filed a notice of appeal in the Court of Appeals of the State of Oregon.
+Opening briefs in the Appeal were filed March 1, 2024, with PGE to respond by May 9, 2024.

+PGE cannot predict the outcome of these proceedings or potential impact, if any, to its 2021 All-Source RFP process.